mccanne/sharkfest/README.md

 ## What about Avro?

-Avro has the same problem: a single schema defines the homoegenous sequence of records.
+Avro has the same problem: a single schema defines the homogeneous sequence of records.

 Confluent solves this for Kafka with its _schema registry_.